Programie/TalkingMobs/README.md

 You may also check out the project from the repository and build it yourself (See Build section bellow).

-## Custom messages

-All messages can be customized in the [messages.yml](src/main/resources/messages.yml) file.

 ## Permissions

 TalkingMobs knows the following permissions: